-- Emissions from power generation are assumed to follow the REG scenario of the EC’s Impact Assessment, which focuses “more on regulatory measures driven by more ambitious energy efficiency, renewables and transport policies”.
+- Emissions from power generation are assumed to follow the MIX scenario of the latest EC’s Impact Assessment, which focuses “on both carbon price signal extension to road transport and buildings and strong intensification of energy and transport policies”.

-- Domestic aviation is assumed to follow Eurocontrol’s most optimistic traffic forecast until 2026, combined with 1% annual growth in carbon efficiency; then follow the same trend as industry.
+- Domestic aviation is assumed to follow Eurocontrol’s Scenario 2, combined with 1% annual growth in carbon efficiency; then follow the same trend as industry.

 - Industry emissions are assumed to claw back their 2019 levels after the 2020 Covid-19 trough in 2021, plus a constant annual progression rate applied until the end of the scheme.

 - The split between free allocation and auctions is based on the ETS’ regime currently in place for Phase 4.
 Each year, the number of free allowances is based on the previous two years’ production figures multiplied by benchmarks.
-Not having access to the carbon intensity figures held by the European Commission, we derived it from Eurostat’s industrial production index combined with historical EU ETS industry emissions growth over 2013-19.
+We assume that emissions intensities decrease yearly (the rate if calculated based on latest data from the EC).
 We also assume that there are no ‘frictions’ between production and allocation variations, despite the scheme’s allocation being based on thresholds (15% up or down) rather than fully dynamic.

-Why is free allocation at zero in some scenarios?
+Why is free allocation near zero in some scenarios?